KeyboardKit/KeyboardKit/README.md

 KeyboardKit supports the following platforms:

 * iOS 13.0
+* macOS 11.0
 * tvOS 13.0
 * watchOS 6.0

-macOS support is coming in KeyboardKit 6.0.

-Note that not all features are available on all platforms.
+Note that not all features are available on all platforms and that some components that may compile for a certain platform may not make sense on that platform.